getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 If the provided callback throws an exception, the span/transaction created in step 2 should be marked as errored.
 This error should not be swallowed by `startActiveSpan`.

+`startActiveSpan` only provides the correct parent-child relationship if your platform has proper support for forking scopes.
+For platforms have a single hub/scope (like the mobile SDKs), this method will not lead to the correct parent-child relationship.
+The SDK will have to provide a different method for these platforms.
+One option is for `startActiveSpan` to always attach the span it creates to the root span (the transaction), which means users don't get exact parent-child relationships, but they do get relative relationships between spans using relative durations.

 `Sentry.startSpan` will create a span, but not set it as the active span in the current scope.

 ```ts